-- Districts must have local board approval to implement innovative courses - Innovative courses may meet state elective credit only - CTE Innovative courses may not be the final course in a coherent sequence for an endorsement - Course requirements must be met without modification - (B) discuss the body's immune response and resistance to infection; - (C) compare and classify diseases caused by bacteria, fungi, viruses, protozoa, and other microorganisms; - (D) research drug-resistant microorganisms, including methicillin-resistant Staphylococcus aureus, vancomycin-resistant enterococci, and superbugs; - (E) determine the effects of anti-microbial agents; and - (F) evaluate the role of governing agencies in monitoring and establishing guidelines with regard to the spread of infectious diseases. - (3) The student characterizes the relationship between microorganisms, health, and wellness in the human body.
-The student is expected to: - (A) categorize the different types of microorganisms; - (B) research the chemical processes of microorganisms; - (C) characterize the factors required for microbial reproduction and growth; and - (D) summarize the historical development of microbiology as it relates to the safety and health of an individual. - (4) The student develops methods of protection for oneself, coworkers, potential clients, and other individuals as required for cosmetology occupations.
-The student is expected to: - (A) implement universal precautions in real or simulated workplace environments, such as wearing gloves, safety glasses, or masks when appropriate for the cosmetology professional or the client; - (B) explain the importance of decontamination as it relates to the work environment, equipment, and tools; - (C) characterize the differences between sanitation, disinfection, and sterilization; - (D) summarize how to safely handle and use disinfectant products; - (E) determine the effectiveness of a variety of cleaners, equipment, and disinfectants that are typically used in the cosmetology industry, such as an autoclave, ultraviolet sanitizer, and Environmental Protection Agency (EPA) registered disinfectants; - (F) identify when a biohazard bag is needed for disposing of waste;
+- (E) determine the effects of anti-microbial agents; and - (F) evaluate the role of governing agencies in monitoring and establishing guidelines with regard to the spread of infectious diseases. - (3) The student characterizes the relationship between microorganisms, health, and wellness in the human body.
+The student is expected to: - (A) categorize the different types of microorganisms; - (B) research the chemical processes of microorganisms; - (C) characterize the factors required for microbial reproduction and growth; and - (D) summarize the historical development of microbiology as it relates to the safety and health of an individual. - (4) The student formulates methods of protection for oneself, coworkers, potential clients, and other individuals contacted on a daily basis as requirement for their occupation.
+The student is expected to: - (A) implement universal precautions in real or simulated workplace environments, such as wearing gloves, safety glasses, or masks when appropriate for the cosmetology professional and/or the client; - (B) explain the importance of decontamination; - (C) characterize the difference between sanitation, disinfection, and sterilization; - (D) summarize how to safely handle and use disinfectant products; - (E) determine the effectiveness of a variety of cleaners, equipment, and disinfectants that are typically used in the cosmetology industry, such as an autoclave, ultra violet sanitizer, and Environmental Protection Agency (EPA) registered disinfectants; - (F) identify when a biohazard bag is needed for disposing of waste; - (G) demonstrate the correct use of a biohazard bag; - interview potential employers regarding daily tasks in the cosmetology industry that are required to provide a safe environment for both employees and customers; - (I) collaborate with a classmate to research and develop a workplace safety policy for the cosmetology industry; and